innoenjoyer/S25-core-course-labs/app_python/PYTHON.md

 ## Testing

+### Manually

 - Flask application has been manually tested locally with local server.
 - The behavior of app was expected and stable.

+### Automatically

+This project uses *pytest* as a simple and flexible unit testing solution.

+Unit tests:

+- *Route response testing:* Test root route to ensure it responds with an HTTP 200 status.
+- *Function to get current time testing:* Test function `get_current_time` to ensure it returns a correctly formatted date/time string.
+- *Testing the date/time displaying on page:* Tests verify that the rendered template displays correct data/time and timezone.